 What does it involve?

-A clinical hypnotherapist will work with a client to assess the problem, understand what changes they wish to make and then develop an appropriate treatment plan.
-Treatment programmes start with an initial consultation, which enables the therapist to understand how the problem is affecting the individual’s life and whether clinical hypnotherapy would be a suitable treatment approach to help make the desired changes.
+A Hypnotherapist will work with a client to assess the problem, understand what changes they wish to make and then develop an appropriate treatment plan.
+Treatment programmes start with an initial consultation, which enables the therapist to understand how the problem is affecting the individual’s life and whether hypnotherapy would be a suitable treatment approach to help make the desired changes.
 A detailed assessment will be taken, along with information about the individual’s health and lifestyle, all of which helps to inform the therapist and ensure they have as much relevant information as possible in order to make the best decisions about the treatment plan.

 The initial consultation is also where the hypnotherapist will explain what hypnotherapy and hypnosis is and your role throughout, so that you have a clear idea of what to expect and a solid understanding of the reasons for it.
 You will have an experience of hypnosis and come away with a good understanding of how you can develop practice and develop your hypnotic skills to further benefit your experience of hypnotherapy.

 After the initial consultation, you will be emailed a treatment plan for your review and feedback, from which further therapy sessions will be based.
 Each subsequent treatment session will review progress, discuss any feedback and homework exercises and check progress against the therapy goals and the treatment plan, adapting it where necessary.
-The clinical hypnotherapist will use hypnosis to deliver therapeutic interventions that leave you feeling more empowered, positive and in control of your life.
+The hypnotherapist will use hypnosis to deliver therapeutic interventions that leave you feeling more empowered, positive and in control of your life.
 At the end of each session there will be an opportunity to discuss your experience and ask any questions.
 We always value your honest feedback and welcome any comments that could make your experience of hypnotherapy as enjoyable and beneficial as possible.

 What techniques will be used?

-Clinical hypnotherapy delivers various therapeutic techniques whilst the client is in a state of relaxed and focused attention (hypnosis) where the mind is more open to suggestion and receptive to therapeutic change work.
+Hypnotherapy delivers various therapeutic techniques whilst the client is in a state of relaxed and focused attention (hypnosis) where the mind is more open to suggestion and receptive to therapeutic change work.
 Dependant on the presenting issue and the changes the client wishes to make, therapy techniques the hypnotherapist may draw from, include:

 - Relaxation therapy